-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 - Almost twice the price of Ring's indoor-only model

-The new Ring Stick Up Cam is a great upgrade, with 1080p HD video, two-way talk, and real-time notifications.

-Best Amazon Alexa Video Doorbell: Ring Video Doorbell 3 Plus
+Best Amazon Alexa video doorbell: Ring Video Doorbell 4

-The original Ring Video Doorbell was a sensation in smart home protection and convenience, and the popular security device is now on its third generation with the Ring Video Doorbell 3 and 3 Plus.
-The Ring Video Doorbell 3 Plus maintains its HD quality video recording but adds in impressive new features like Pre-roll, which allows it to record up to four seconds of video before an actual event is detected.
-This advanced motion detection works great during the day, but its resolution is capped lower than HD, and it doesn't work with night vision so nighttime results can be mixed.
+The original Ring Video Doorbell was a sensation in smart home protection and convenience.
+The popular security device is now on its fourth generation with the Ring Video Doorbell 4.
+The Ring Video Doorbell 4 maintains its HD quality video recording but adds impressive new features like color pre-roll, which allows it to record up to six seconds of video before an actual event is detected.
+This version also offers automatic quick replies, acting like an answering machine or personal assistant for your front door.
+This feature works even without a subscription plan and includes a half-dozen or so "canned" responses.

-Like the Ring Stick Up Cam, you can ask Alexa to "show me who's at the door," which is perfect for when you're not at home.
+Speaking of personal assistants, The Ring Video Doorbell 4 lets you ask Alexa to "show me who's at the door," which is perfect for when you're not at home.
 You can also carry on a conversation with your guests through Alexa, no matter where you are.

-Also similar to the Ring Stick Up Cam, you will need to subscribe to Ring's subscription service if you want to keep or access old video footage, so keep that extra expense in mind when considering this doorbell.
+Also, similar to the Ring Stick Up Cam, you will need to subscribe to Ring's subscription service if you want to keep or access old video footage, so keep that extra expense in mind when considering this doorbell.
 What you get with this device is added security, peace of mind, and a way to monitor your home with Alexa's assistance.

 Pros:

-- Records pre-roll video
+- Records color pre-roll video

 - Advanced Motion Detection